 The Six Companies completed construction of “Hoover Dam” in under 5 years, offically two years ahead of schedule in 1935.
 Unofficially?
 Some sources say it took nine years (1938–47) under relative secrecy, to fix serious leaks with a supplemental grout curtain.

 This all sounds so easy and straight forward.
-Get six companies together, put in a bid and build one of the worlds largest structures in record time.
+Get six companies together, put in a bid and build one of the worlds largest structures in record time during the Great Depression.
 How difficult could that be?

-A good tour guide buddy of mine recommended a great book to read, at least the first third of it relates to how Six Companies came together, built the dam on a shestring budget and ended up making millions of dollars for themselves.
+A good tour guide buddy of mine recommended a great book to read “The Profiteers: Bechtel and the Men Who Built the World”.
+At least the first third of it relates to how Six Companies came together, built the dam on a shoestring budget and ended up making millions of dollars for themselves.

 Six Companies RailRoad